-I really enjoy the transformational process that occurs when I chalk paint furniture.
+I enjoy the transformational process that occurs when I chalk paint furniture.
+This post will teach you how to chalk paint a bench.
 We purchased this bench from Grandinroad.
-It is the prefect size for our porch; however, we changed our minds about the color (black) and decided to chalk paint it so it blended better with our porch.
+It is the perfect size for our porch; however, we changed our minds about the color (black) and decided to chalk paint it so it blended better with our porch.

 I lightly sanded the bench to rough up the finish to ensure the paint would stick.
 I wiped it down with a damp rag and let it dry.

 I always start painting furniture on the bottom or underneath.
 This is my favorite chalk paint.
 I like this brand and color.
 Even though it is a small jar, it goes a long way.
-I purchase it at Home Depot, but you can also purchase it from Amazon.
+I purchased it at Home Depot, but you can also purchase it from Amazon.

-I check it from every angle to be sure I did not miss any spots.
-I also interrupt Neal from working 😏 and have him double check me.
+I checked it from every angle to be sure I did not miss any spots.
+I also interrupt Neal from working and have him double-check me.
 I let the first coat dry and then paint a second coat of the chalk paint to ensure even coverage.

 I first start with all the edges.
 I sand all the like areas before moving to another “like area”.
 For example, I do all the legs, then both arms, then the back, then the seat, etc. This helps me to ensure consistency.

-On some pieces of furniture, I just sand the edges and on some I sand the edges first and then come back and sand some of the flat areas.
+On some pieces of furniture, I just sand the edges and on some, I sand the edges first and then come back and sand some of the flat areas.
 It just depends on the look you desire.
 After I initially sanded all the edges, Neal looked at it and wanted me to sand the flat areas too.
 So I did!